linux4sam/egt/docs/src/eclipse.md

 Name[en]=Eclipse
 @endcode

-Set a executable permission and execute following command to install it:
+Set an executable permission and execute the following command to install it:

 @code{.sh}
 sudo desktop-file-install eclipse.desktop